 to specify an alternative graph value that will then be associated with every triple that Flux writes to a file.

-To compress each file written by Flux using GZIP, simply include --gzip
+To compress each file written by Flux using gzip, simply include --gzip

 as an option.